 Now Asilo is hoping that the Elliott Advocacy team can find a way to get her money back.
 But that request might just prove to be an impossible task.

 Yikes!
-I sent money to a stranger by mistake
+I sent money to a stranger by accident

 In early January, Asilo was saddened to hear about the death of her friend’s mom.
 Funds were tight, and the family was asking for help with the funeral.
 She learned it was possible to donate via Chase using Zelle.
 Although Asilo didn’t have a lot of extra cash, she was determined to ease her friend’s plight.